wingsooyoung/new-sanity-project/README.md

 # My Notes

 This is the database backend.
+This is for testing with schemas and with the Studio editor UI.

 [The tutorial's frontend can be found in this repository here.](https://github.com/wingsooyoung/new-sanity-test)

 ### Sanity Clean Content Studio